What are Natural Cough Remedies?

 Dog Natural Cough Remedies Considerations

-There are no harmful risks associated with these natural methods.
-And just like a human common cold, a kennel cough can worsen, or it can get better.
+There are no harmful risks associated with these natural methods if given at the correct doses.
+And just like a human common cold, kennel cough can worsen, or it can get better.
 If it worsens, it could potentially lead to pneumonia or trachea problems, which is why you should visit a vet if the coughing doesn't get better or if you notice symptoms other than just the cough.
 These can include:

 - Green nasal discharge